WeblateOrg/weblate/docs/api.rst

 .. http:get:: /api/changes/

+    .. versionchanged:: 4.1

+       Filtering of changes was introduced in the 4.1 release.

     Returns a list of translation changes.

     .. seealso::

         Change object attributes are documented at :http:get:`/api/changes/(int:id)/`.

+    :query string user: Username of user to filters
+    :query int action: Action to filter, can be used several times
+    :query timestamp timestamp_after: ISO 8601 formatted timestmap to list changes after
+    :query timestamp timestamp_before: ISO 8601 formatted timestmap to list changes before

 .. http:get:: /api/changes/(int:id)/